MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/configure-precise-release-scheduling.md

 > [!IMPORTANT]
 > The dates you specify in the Schedule section only apply to customers on Windows 10.
 >
->If your app supports earlier OS versions, customers on those OS versions will see your app’s listing as soon as it passes certification and completes the publishing process, even if you have selected a later release date.
-Any **Stop acquisition** date you select will not apply to those customers; they will still be able to acquire the app (unless you submit an update with a new selection in the [Visibility](choose-visibility-options.md#discoverability) section, or if you select **Make app unavailable** from the **App overview** page).
+>If your previously-published app supports earlier OS versions, any **Stop acquisition** date you select will not apply to those customers; they will still be able to acquire the app (unless you submit an update with a new selection in the [Visibility](choose-visibility-options.md#discoverability) section, or if you select **Make app unavailable** from the **App overview** page).

 ## Base schedule